+He persisted, telling me multiple times a day how unhappy he was without one and how he couldn’t stop thinking about it.
 I felt torn between two horrible choices: either get a dog or be the cause of his unhappiness by saying no. I was scared that if I stood in his way, he would resent me and it would weaken our relationship.
 He is prone to depression and we have had rocky times in the past, including an 18-month separation.
 I didn’t want things to fall apart again.
 So I gave in.

-Six months later I loathe owning a dog, just like I knew I would.
+Six months later I hate owning a dog, just like I knew I would.
 I feed her, walk her every day while he’s at work (I work from home) and pay for half her upkeep, but I get zero joy from any of it.
 Even worse, I feel hurt and angry that my boyfriend pressured me to get her and prioritized his feelings over mine.
 It’s hard to move on from this when I’m stuck with the dog that we’re both responsible for.

 I want to know how we should have dealt with the situation differently, so we can learn from our mistakes, and how we can possibly come to a compromise on the dog issue when, for the rest of our lives, he’s going to desperately want one and I’m going to desperately NOT.
 Please help! — Cat Lady, 29

 I mean, if two people can’t agree on whether or not to have children — like, if one person literally hates kids and the other is desperate to be a parent — they would/should break up.
 No one with any brain cells would advise a couple like this to go ahead and have a kid and hope for the best.
 And it’s the same with animals.
-You should not have to get a pet, knowing you don’t want one, simply to make your partner happy — ESPECIALLY if you’re going to be stuck shouldering most of the care-giving responsibilities.
+You should not have to get a pet, knowing you don’t want one, simply to make your partner happy.
+You ESPECIALLY shouldn’t if you’re going to be stuck shouldering most of the care-giving responsibilities.